muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 ### Defination

-> Using the static keyword on a local variable changes its duration from automatic duration to static duration.
+> Using the static keyword on a local variable changes its duration from **automatic duration** to **static duration**.
 This means the variable is now created at the start of the program, and destroyed at the end of the program (just like a global variable).
 As a result, the static variable will retain its value even after it goes out of scope!

 Static kewword has two uses with class which are following below:
--static data member
--static function
+- `static data member`
+- `static function`

 ## Static Data member

 ### Defination

-> Static Data members in Classes are actually belong to respective Class not to the object,it means it works like `Global Variable` for the `class` and `class objects`.
+> Static Data members in `Classes` are actually belong to respective Class not to the object,it means it works like `Global Variable` for the `class` and `class objects`.

 #### Declaration and defination of static Data member

--static members are declared *inside* the `Class`, -static members are defined *outside* the `Class`.
+- static members are declared *inside* the `Class`
+- static members are defined *outside* the `Class`

 ##### Reason of Defining outside the class 😉